SctCodeAnalysis/java-stats/README.md

-# Java Project Statistics

-Forms project statistics based on Java files within repository.
-Provides API for getting stats as well as export into common project model.

-The statistics include:
-- number of (.java) files
-- number of classes (total; per file)
-- avg number of methods within a class
-- avg/max length of a method (in LoC)

 # Java Project Model

+Forms project model based on Java files within repository.
+Provides API for traversing the model as well as export in common format (TBP).

+The model for Java looks like below:
 ```
 folder
  |- .java file (LoC)